History of the United States Merchant Marine: 1866–1870

 First West Coast attempt at unionizing merchant seamen with the "Seamen's Friendly Union and Protective Society."
 The union quickly dissolves.

 The Civil War dealt the merchant marine a blow from which it never recovered except for the assistance of government intervention in World War I and later.
 Destruction by Confederate privateers and large sales abroad decreased the amount of tonnage.
 Delay in adopting iron steam-driven ships gave British builders an advantage which they continued to hold.
-But more important than all else was the fact that more profitable investments in internal transportation and the exploration of raw materials in the great industrial age which dawned after the war drew capital away from the sea.
+But more important than all else was that more profitable investments in internal transportation and the exploration of raw materials in the great industrial age which dawned after the war drew capital away from the sea.
 Lack of government interest helped complete the downfall of American shipping.

 The five years following the Civil War showed a slight revival but the forces tending to a decline continued operative.
 American shipping in foreign trade and the fisheries, which amounted to 2,642,628 tons in 1870, had dropped to 826,694 tons in 1900.
 In 1860 the percentage of imports and exports carried in American ships was 66.5, but this dropped in 1870 to 35.6, in 1880 to 13, in 1890 to 9.4, in 1900 to 7.1.